3 Days in Seattle Itinerary for First-Time Visitors | Ultimate Travel Guide

-The Best Things You Need to do in Seattle in 3 Days.
 Welcome to Seattle, the Emerald City!
-Whether you’re a first-time visitor or returning to explore more, this comprehensive Seattle travel guide will help you make the most of your three days in Seattle.
+If you’re a first-time visitor or returning to explore more, this comprehensive Seattle travel guide will help you make the most of your three days in Seattle.
 From iconic landmarks, visiting down town Seattle to exploring the beauty of Olympic National Park or Mount Rainer National Park!
 Get ready for an unforgettable adventure.

 Space Needle